Genus-one complex quantum Chern--Simons theory: Acknowledgements

 \section{Acknowledgements}

+All authors thank the anonymous referee for their observations and suggestions, which led to an overall better version of the present work.

-All authors thank the former Centre for Quantum Geometry of Moduli Spaces (QGM) at the University of Aarhus, and the new Centre for Quantum Mathematics (QM) at the University of Southern Denmark for hospitality and support.
+They would also like to thank the former Centre for Quantum Geometry of Moduli Spaces (QGM) at the Aarhus University, and the new Centre for Quantum Mathematics (QM) at the University of Southern Denmark for hospitality and support.

 The first-named author was supported in part by the Danish National Science Foundation Center of Excellence grant, Centre for Quantum Geometry of Moduli spaces, DNRF95 and by the ERC-SyG project, Recursive and Exact New Quantum Theory (ReNewQuantum) which receives funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 810573.